LederWorks/myrepos/.github/instructions/powershell.instructions.md

 ---
-applyTo: "{{ powershell_patterns | join(',') }}"
+applyTo: 'scripts/**/*.ps1'
 ---

 # PowerShell Script Development Standards

-This document defines PowerShell-specific standards for all PowerShell scripts in {{ repository.name }}, ensuring consistency, maintainability, and best practices across all `.ps1` files.
+This document defines PowerShell-specific standards for all PowerShell scripts in the project, ensuring consistency, maintainability, and best practices across all `.ps1` files.

 ## PowerShell Script Structure